 Alisa Kane is the Green Building Manager for the City of Portland Bureau of Planning and Sustainability.
 There she leads policy and educational initiatives related to energy efficiency, construction waste and green capital improvement projects.
 She holds a master's degree in urban planning and has spent the last 22 years working in the fields of sustainability, community development, and recycling.

 Megan Day is a renewable energy planner at the National Renewable Energy Laboratory.
-She leads research, analysis, and technical assistance on local clean energy planning and policy and utility-scale photovoltaic development.
-She manages the Cities Leading through Energy Analysis and Planning (Cities-LEAP) project, which provides analysis and an estimated city energy profile for every U.S. city to enable more strategic energy decisions.
+She serves as the lab?s subject matter expert on city energy planning and large-scale photovoltaic development.
+Megan manages the Cities Leading through Energy Analysis and Planning (Cities-LEAP) project, which provides energy data and analysis to cities to enable more strategic energy decisions.
+Through the SolSmart program, Megan works with communities across the country to integrate solar in zoning codes.
+Megan has conducted and published original research into the intersections between city policies and solar deployment.
 Her previous experience includes utility-scale PV development and deployment, nonprofit management, and climate action planning.